 The ability of the CPSC to conduct effective recalls of unsafe products is critical to protecting the public from unreasonable risks associated with consumer products.
-However, the 2008 Performance Budget does not describe any efforts to improve recall effectives.
+However, the 2008 Performance Budget does not describe any efforts to improve recall effectiveness.
 In 2001, CFA filed a petition with CPSC urging them, among other things, to issue a rule that would require that manufacturers (or distributors, retailers, or importers) of products intended for children provide along with every product a Consumer Safety Registration Card that allows the purchaser to register information, through the mail or electronically.
 Such information will allow the manufacturer to contact the purchaser in the event of a recall or potential product safety hazard.

 The Commission denied CFA's petition in March of 2003 and has not undertaken any concrete efforts to broadly increase recall effectiveness other than the creation of a web site dedicated to recalls.
-Unfortunately, the web site relies upon a consumer to take proactive steps to obtain the information, even though research indicated that direct-to-consumer notification is the best method for informing consumers about recalls.
+Unfortunately, the web site requires a consumer to take proactive steps to obtain recall information, even though research indicated that direct-to-consumer notification is the best method for informing consumers about recalls.
 Direct ways to inform consumers who purchased the recalled product exist and would be more effective than the current approach which relies upon the media to convey the news of the recall.
-Thus, no improvements to they way consumers find out about recalls are likely.